Mechanism for Spontaneous Time Reparametrization Symmetry Breaking in Canonical Gravity as Origin of Quantum Energy Measurement Processes: Model of Direct Quantum Measurements

-Second, because the Hamiltonian in quantum mechanics does not have a canonically conjugate operator, von Neumann-type entanglement\cite{Joos} between a given quantum measured system $\psi$ with measured observable $\widehat{{\cal O}}$ and the event reading system $\Psi$ with energy eigenstates is to be by unitary time-evolution of a {\it quantum energy feedback process} $\sum_nc_n|{\cal O}_n\ra|E_0\ra\to \sum_n c_n|{\cal O}_n\ra|E_n\ra$, controlled by an external agent, in the open quantum system $\psi+\Psi$ where the energy reservoir is traced out.
-This ${{\cal O}}$-to-${E}$ conversion process reflects, and is subsequent to, the non-selective measurement of the observable $\widehat{{\cal O}}$ in the system $\psi$.
+In this Appendix, we give a model of direct quantum measurements following Refs.\cite{Konishi2,Konishi}.\footnote{The contents of this Appendix are not new and accord with Refs.\cite{Konishi2,Konishi}, and there is no link between the contents of this Appendix and the extension of canonical gravity.} Because energy does not have a canonical conjugate, error-free entanglement between (i) a given quantum measured system $\psi$ with eigenstates of measured discrete observable $\widehat{{\cal O}}$ and (ii) the event reading system $\Psi$ with energy eigenstates is taken by a non-selective ${\cal O}$-measurement-based quantum energy feedback in the open quantum system $\psi+A+\Psi$, where $A$ is a {\it macroscopic} measurement apparatus.